watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_bipolar_1D.rst

 Introduction
 ------------

-Bipolar electrodialysis, an electrochemical separation technology, is primarily used to generate acids and bases from waste salts.
-Recently, multiple proof of concept studies have also shown that starting from Lithium Chloride solution bipolar membranes can produce Lithium Hydroxide.
+Bipolar electrodialysis, an electrochemical separation technology, is primarily used to generate acids and bases from concentrated salt solution [1]_.
+Recently, multiple proof of concept studies have shown that starting from Lithium Chloride solution bipolar membranes can produce Lithium Hydroxide [2]_ [3]_.
-These are critical for batteries.
-In water treatment plants starting with waste brine, at the end of water purification, yields high concentrations sodium hydroxide.
+Environmentally hazardous concentrated brine, produced at the end of water purification, can be converted  to valuable sodium hydroxide via bipolar membrane electrodialysis, thus creating a new revenue stream [4]_.
+The bipolar membrane (BPEM) typically is made of an Anion exhcange layer and Cation exchange layer sandwiched together, usually with catalyst added to improve the hydrolysis reaction.
-These can be new revenue streams.
-To produce products from salts there is a cation exchange memrbane (CEM) and a anion exchange membrane (AEM) in parallel with the bipolar membrane.
+To produce products from salts the BPEM is placed in parallel with a cation exchange memrbane (CEM) and a anion exchange membrane (AEM) .
-This model uses bipolar membrane model that accounts for catalyst action developed by Mareev et al. (2020) and Melnikov (2022).
+The unit model uses the reduced order model for water disassociation proposed by Mareev et al. (2020) [5]_.
+While their work primarily focuses on simulating potential profile within the bipolar membrane they also find reasonably good agreements with the voltage-current experiments performed by Wilhelm et al. (2002) [6]_.
+Hence the Mareev et al. (2020) [5]_ framework for hydrolysis flux that incorporates catalyst action is used.
+Water splitting occurs only when the limiting current on the BPEM is exceeded.
+An expression for the limiting current is obtained from Wilhelm et al. (2001) [7]_.
+Combining the BPEM with the AEM and CEM this unit model can be deployed to model acid and base production from concentrated salt solutions.
+The mass transfer is modelled using rigorously validated conventional electrodialysis equations.
+Hence high fidelity prediction of bipolar electrodialysis process will be possible with this unit model.
+A sketch of the bipolar membrane cell stack is shown in Figure 1 with the **diluate**, **basic**, and **acidic** channels, that produce base and acid respectively.
 Users may choose to add ions via the feed.
-Combining with the AEM and CEM this unit model predicts brine purification as well as acid and base production.
-This unit can be deployed in a flowsheet to determine the optimal operating conditions by using the costing features in WaterTAP.
-A sketch of the bipolar membrane cell stack is shown in Figure 1 with the **diluate**, **basic**, and **acidic** channels, that produce base and acid respectively.
 More overview of the bipolar electrodialysis technology can be found in the *References*.

 .. figure:: ../../_static/unit_models/BPEDdiagram.png
     :width: 600